Naaigal Jaakirathai: Critical reception

 The Times of India gave the film 3.5 stars out of 5 and wrote, "Naaigal Jaakirathais success lies in how cannily Soundar Rajan gives us a thriller that also feels light.
 But there is a bit of spoon-feeding in the form of exposition that is necessary but sticks out on screen because of how it is presented".
 Rediff gave 2.5 stars out of 5 and wrote, "Whatever its faults, director Shakti Soundar Rajan's Naaigal Jaakirathai is a decent fun-filled entertainer".
 The New Indian Express wrote, "The uncomplicated tale of a man and his dog may have its glitches.
 But it’s refreshing in its premise and has many charming moments".

 The Hindu wrote, "You wouldn’t perhaps begrudge the makers their ‘influences’ if the result was a film we generally don't see a lot of, but Naaigal reneges on the promise of its first portions".
 Sify stated "Naaigal Jaakirathai is a film where the idea sounds good but falls short in execution.
 Shakti Soundar Rajan’s idea of making an investigation thriller along with the fun elements of a dog is laudable but what lacks in the film is detailing of characters".

 Box office

-On 8 December 2014, Sreedhar Pillai from Sify reported that the film, made on a budget of ₹ 4 crores, had grossed ₹ 7.25 crores till then.
-Furthermore, the satellite rights were sold for ₹ 2.5 crores, making it a profitable venture for its producers.
+On 8 December 2014, trade analyst Sreedhar Pillai reported that the film, made on a budget of ₹ 4 crores, had grossed ₹ 7.25 crores to that point.